 - Product-centric comparison

 In this blog post, I’ve reviewed the individual products one-by-one.
 After that, I’ve picked up the winner and presented the reason for picking the winner clearly.
-Analyze the blog post carefully.
+Analyze the above blog post carefully.

-In case of feature-centric format, instead of reviewing the products one below the other, you review how the two/three products satisfy a need or how they perform in some areas.
+In case of aspect-centric format, instead of reviewing the products one below the other, you review how the two/three products satisfy a need or how they perform in some areas.
 You’re not gonna review the products one-by-one.

-For example, if you are comparing two or more web hosting solutions, you’re going to compare the features of web hosting solutions like speed, support, features, and pricing, etc. You also present the reason why one product excels over the other in each of the areas.
+For example, if you are comparing two or more web hosting solutions, you’re going to compare the aspects of web hosting solutions like speed, support, features, and pricing, etc. You also present the reason why one product excels over the other in each of the areas.

 Before writing a comparison post, you need to decide which of these formats would suit your target audience and topic.